 Meta Secures Space-Based Solar Supply for AI Data Centers

 The Wall Street Journal and the Los Angeles Times report that Meta has agreed to purchase up to 1 gigawatt of space-collected solar power from Virginia startup Overview Energy, with the companies expecting commercial power delivery around 2030.
 Multiple outlets say Overview Energy plans an orbital demonstration in 2028 and that the system would collect sunlight in orbit and transmit it as low-intensity, near-infrared light to ground receivers at existing solar farms (reports include PCMag, IndiaToday, and LA Times).
 IndiaToday and other coverage also report Meta has a separate partnership with Noon Energy for long-duration storage.
 The LA Times reports Meta declined to disclose financial terms.
-Industry context: companies exploring space-solar aim to solve intermittency but the technology remains unproven at commercial scale.
+Companies exploring space-solar aim to solve intermittency but the technology remains unproven at commercial scale.

 What happened